 The assets of a Fund received for the issue or sale of its shares, and all income, earnings, profits and proceeds thereof, subject only to the rights of creditors, shall constitute the underlying assets of the Fund.
-In the event of the dissolution or liquidation of a Fund, the holders of shares of the Fund are entitled to share pro rata in the net assets of the Fund available for distribution to shareholders.

 In accordance with a Multiple Class Plan adopted pursuant to Rule 18f-3 under the 1940 Act, the Funds each offer three classes of shares for investors-Class J, Class I and Class Y shares.
 Class J shares are available to retail investors and assessed a combined distribution and shareholder servicing fee of 0.25% per year of a Fund's average daily net assets for Class J shares.
 Class I and Class Y shares are available to institutions and individuals willing to make a significant initial investment in the Funds.
-Class Y shares are also available to clients and employees of the Adviser.
+Class Y shares are also available to clients and employees of the Adviser and to employee benefit plans sponsored by the Adviser.
 Class I shares are assessed a shareholder servicing fee not to exceed 0.10% per year of a Fund's average daily net assets for Class I shares, and are not subject to any distribution fees.
 Currently, the shareholder servicing plan fee being charged is 0.02% of a Fund's average daily net assets for Class I shares; however, the fee may be increased to 0.10% of the Funds' average daily net assets attributable to the Class I shares at any time.
 More information regarding the Rule 12b-1 Plan applicable to Class J shares and the Shareholder Servicing Plan applicable to Class I shares can be found under the section entitled "Distribution and Servicing of Fund Shares."

 Jensen Investment Management, Inc. (the "Adviser") serves as the investment adviser to the Funds.
-See the sections entitled "Management of the Funds" and "Investment Advisory and Other Services" in this SAI for more information about the Adviser
+See the sections entitled "Management of the Funds" and "Investment Advisory and Other Services" in this SAI for more information about the Adviser.